 Did you know that the limestone used to build the White House came from Brač?
 Watch stone masons at their craft in Pucisca, surf (or watch others) near Golden Cape Beach, and marvel at the pristine, turquoise waters.
 Hiking on Brač is popular, as is a visit to the charming olive oil museum.

 Anytime Lilly smells lavender, it takes her back to her childhood summers spent visiting Hvar.
 Late July is the main lavender harvest, but it’s possible to spot the blossoms as early as June.
+You’re best bet is to visit in late June.
 The island is known for exceptional cuisine and exciting nightlife, so expect to indulge!

 Enjoy the local white wine, Vuguva, and the delicious local cuisine when stopping at the remote island of Vis.
 Originally used as a Yugoslavian military base, this island has only been open to visitors since 1989.
 Now, more travelers trek here each year to discover the island’s authenticity, quiet charm, and majestic beauty.